getsentry/rfcs/text/0079-exception-groups.md

 ## About Exception Groups

 An exception group is an exception unto itself.
-It is caused by the exceptions in the group, but there is no implied causal relationship between those exceptions.
+It may have been caused by the exceptions in the group, but there is no implied causal relationship between those exceptions.

 In other words, given the following: